orbitjs/ember-orbit/README.md

 - `dataKeyMap` - An `@orbit/data` `KeyMap` that manages a mapping between keys and local IDs for scenarios in which a server does not accept client-generated IDs.

-All the directories and services configured by EO can be customized for your app, as described in the "Customizing EO" section below.

 ### Defining models